PREVIEW-JPMorgan investors to scrutinize First Republic takeover

 Dimon has warned that a failure to raise the U.S. debt ceiling is potentially catastrophic, and the bank has created a war room to tackle the situation with daily meetings.

-The CEO along with other executives met Janet Yellen in Washington this week to discuss the health of the banking system and the debt ceiling issue, a source said.
+He and other financial CEOs met Janet Yellen in Washington this week to discuss the health of the banking system and the debt ceiling, a source said.

 GROWTH

-In its first quarter earnings, the country's largest lender emerged as one of the biggest beneficiaries of the recent banking turmoil, brushing aside concerns that roiled the banking industry after the collapse of two lenders in March.
+The country's largest lender emerged as one of the biggest beneficiaries of turmoil in the banking industry after the collapse of two lenders in March, reporting first quarter profitsthat beat expectations and an influx of deposits.

-The investor day should further highlight the “Goliath is Winning” theme, Wells Fargo analyst Mike Mayo said in a note.
+The investor day should underscore the notion that “Goliath is Winning,” Wells Fargo analyst Mike Mayo said in a note.

 JPMorgan is also expected to reiterate its target for return on tangible common equity -- a key metric which measures how well a bank uses shareholder money to produce profit -- of 17%.